avalonhope/avalonhope/README.md

 - 👋 Hi, I’m Avalon Hope @avalonhope
-- 👀 I’m interested in using Generative AI for Interactive Fiction and Text-based RPGs
+- 👀 I’m interested in using Generative AI for Interactive Fiction and story-based RPGs
 - 🌱 I’m currently learning about the Evennia framework for Python
-- 💞️ I’m looking to collaborate on the Grand Ensemble Multiverse (Hyperverse) RPG
+- 💞️ I’m looking to collaborate on writing new modules for BrowserQuests.com
 - 📫 How to reach me:
     - Discord
     - Star Wars Combine (Trade Federation)
-    - Browser Quests
+    - Browser Quests (Avalon Hope)
     - Might and Fealty (Vale of Hope)
     - Text Spaced (Fellowship of Light)
 - Hobbies: